Ingredients

 Scaling a Recipe with the Calculator

-Paste your ingredient list exactly as you found it – the calculator handles messy formats.
-Whether the recipe writes “2 cups flour” or “flour, 2 cups” or “200g butter,” it figures out the quantity, unit, and ingredient automatically.
+Paste your ingredient list exactly as you found it and the calculator handles the messy formatting for you.
+It reads a line whether it is written as “2 cups all-purpose flour”, “butter – 250g”, “Salt, 1/2 tsp”, “3 large eggs”, or “200g butter“, working out the quantity, unit, and ingredient on its own.

-Set your original serving size and desired serving size.
-The math happens instantly.
-Use the quick multiplier buttons for common adjustments, or type exact numbers for precision.
+Set your original serving size and the size you need, and the math happens instantly.
+Tap a multiplier button for a common adjustment, or type exact numbers when you want precision.

 Quick Unit Reference